About Philip Mansel

 Over the past 30 years he has contributed reviews and articles to a wide range of newspapers and journals, including History Today, The English Historical Review, The International Herald Tribune, Books and Bookmen, The Daily Telegraph, The Independent and Apollo.
 Currently he writes reviews for The Spectator, Cornucopia, The Art Newspaper and The Times Literary Supplement.

 Philip Mansel wrote the introduction to the 2012 re-issue of Nancy Mitford’s The Sun King and is currently working on his own biography of Louis XIV.
-His short history of Aleppo: Rise and Fall of a World City is scheduled for publication in April 2016.
+His short history of Aleppo: Rise and Fall of a Syria’s Great Merchant City has been published in April 2016.
 His book on Napoleon and his court, The Eagle in Splendour, was republished by I. B. Tauris in June 2015.

 In 1995 Philip Mansel started a campaign to save Clavell Tower, a ruined folly of 1831 which threatened to fall over the cliff above Kimmeridge Bay.
 This led, in 2007-8, to the Tower’s deconstruction, relocation, reconstruction, restoration and modernisation by the Landmark Trust.
 Clavell Tower is now the Trust’s most popular property.